Nebraska Senior Games prove age is just a number - NewsBreak

 GRAND ISLAND, Neb.
 (KSNB) - A group of juveniles kept Grand Island Police busy following two incidents over the weekend.
 On Friday afternoon, police served a search warrant in the 500 block of West Louise Street in regard to a stolen side-by-side (UTV).
 While serving the warrant, police discovered two...

-GI man facing drug charge after search finds large amount of pot

-GRAND ISLAND, Neb. — A Grand Island man faces a drug charge after Grand Island Police found a large amount of marijuana at a home during a search Monday night.
-Austin Swader Jr., 20, is charged in Hall County Court with one count of distribution of a controlled substance (marijuana).
+GRAND ISLAND, Neb.
+(KSNB) - A 20-year-old Grand Island man is facing a distribution charge after police found drugs on him.
+Grand Island Police arrested Austin Swader Jr. Monday night at a home in the 200 block of South Sycamore Street.
+That’s near the Hall County Administration Building.
+GIPD...

 Comments / 0